tasmota/docs/MQTT-Overviev.md

 ### General

-See the wiki's https://github.com/arendst/Tasmota/wiki/Commands[command list] for the definitive list of operations that you can perform.
+See the wiki's Commands[command list] for the definitive list of operations that you can perform.
 The first word in the column marked `Command` is the text that you need to put at the end of a `cmnd` string when you issue a publication message.
 The second word is the contents of the payload.
 If there is no second word, you can simply send an empty payload.
 For example:

 [options="header"]
 |===